-Signature species: Ruffed Grouse, Woodcock, and Bald Eagles.
+Signature species: Ruffed Grouse, Woodcock, and Bald Eagles

 16. North Lakeland Discovery Center

 A community-oriented educational center dedicated to exploring, preserving, and enhancing the area’s natural, cultural, and historic resources.
-The Center is a former YCC camp with main lodge, kitchen, men’s and women’s dorms, eleven rustic bunkhouses, beach and sauna.
+The Center is a former YCC camp with main lodge, kitchen, men’s and women’s dorms, eleven rustic bunkhouses, a beach, and a sauna.
 It offers a year-round program of environmental education, including bird watching.
 The Center encompasses 66 acres including 25-acre Statehouse Lake and 20 miles of hiking trails.
 Common species include Semipalmated Plovers, Savannah Sparrows, Sandhill Cranes, Yellow Warblers, Dunlins, White-rumped Sandpipers, Lesser Yellowlegs, and Least Sandpipers.

-Rarities: Osprey and Rose-breasted Grosbeaks.
+Rarities: Osprey and Rose-breasted Grosbeaks